-Firstly it only affects those people with ‘adjusted income’ of £150,000 or more.
-Secondly, the maximum amount of reduction is £30,000 so anyone with income of £210,000 or more will still have an annual allowance of £10,000.
-Thirdly, the tapered reduction doesn’t apply to anyone with ‘threshold income’ of £110,000 or less.
+Before 6 April 2020, it affected those people with ‘adjusted income’ of £150,000 or more; the maximum amount of reduction was £30,000, so anyone with an income of £210,000 or more would still have had an annual allowance of £10,000.
+The tapered reduction didn’t apply to anyone with ‘threshold income’ of £110,000 or less.

 The key to understanding any of this is the distinction between ‘adjusted income’ and ‘threshold income’.

-The difference is that the ‘adjusted income’ definition includes pension contributions (this is both employee AND employer contributions) and the definition of ‘threshold income’ doesn’t.
+The difference is that the ‘adjusted income’ definition includes pension contributions (this is both employee AND employer contributions), and the definition of ‘threshold income’ doesn’t.

-Both definitions start with ‘net income’, which used to mean income after tax, but in this context means taxable income less certain allowable deductions, one of which could be your CII subscription.
+Both definitions start with ‘net income’, which used to mean income after tax, but in this context, means taxable income less certain allowable deductions – one of which could be your CII subscription.

-When calculating ‘threshold income’, the member’s pension contributions are deducted and the employer contributions are not added in.
+When calculating ‘threshold income’, the member’s pension contributions are deducted, and the employer contributions are not added in.

 Let’s take an example:

 Steve is the sole shareholder/director of his building company.
 He has a taxable income of £190,000 and pays an employer pension contribution of £60,000.

 His adjusted income is £250,000, so it looks as if his annual allowance will be tapered, as this is clearly over £240,000.
 However, to work out his threshold income, we don’t include the employer contribution, so his threshold income is £190,000, and the taper does not apply after all.